On a small cancellation theorem of Gromov: Proof (expanded version)

-A \emph{doublet} with respect to a set of tiles is a word which has immersions in the boundary two different tiles, or two distinct immersions in the boundary of one tile.
+\begin{defi} A \emph{piece} with respect to a set of tiles is a word which has immersions in the \tempgras{boundary} of two different tiles, or two distinct immersions in the \tempgras{boundary} of one tile. \end{defi}

-A \emph{puzzle} with respect to a set of tiles is a planar labelled complex all tiles of which belong to this set of tiles (the same tile may appear several times in a puzzle).
+\begin{defi} A \emph{puzzle} with respect to a set of tiles is a planar labelled complex all tiles of which belong to this set of tiles (the same tile may appear several times in a puzzle).
+The \emph{set of boundary words} of a puzzle is the set of words read on its boundary components (with multiplicities and orientations).

+A \emph{spherical puzzle} is the same drawn on a sphere instead of the plane, that is, a labelled complex which is a combinatorial $2$-sphere, all tiles of which belong to this set of tiles.

-A puzzle is said to be \emph{minimal} if it has the minimal number of tiles for a given boundary word.
+A puzzle is said to be \emph{minimal} if it has the minimal number of tiles among all puzzles having the same set of \tempgras{boundary} words.

-A puzzle is said to be \emph{van Kampen-reduced} if there is no pair of adjacent faces such that the words read on the boundary of these two faces are inverse and the position (with respect to the marked point) of the letter read at a common edge of these faces is the same in the two copies of the boundary word of these faces (in other words, there is no trivial gluing).
-This corresponds to reduced van Kampen diagrams (see~\cite{LS}).
+A puzzle is said to be \emph{van Kampen-reduced} if there is no pair of adjacent faces such that the words read on the external \tempgras{contour} of these two faces are inverse and the position (with respect to the marked point) of the letter read at a common edge of these faces is the same in the two copies of the \tempgras{contour} word of these faces. \end{defi}

+So a puzzle is roughly speaking a van Kampen diagram in which we allow non-simply connected faces.
+The last definition given corresponds to reduced van Kampen diagrams (see~\cite{LS}).
 (Incidentally, a reduced puzzle is van Kampen-reduced, though the converse is not necessarily true.)

+\begin{defi} A presentation of a group is said to be \emph{aspherical} if the set of tiles whose \tempgras{boundary} words are the relators of the presentation admits no van Kampen-reduced spherical puzzle. \end{defi}

+There are several notions of aspherical presentations in the literature (see e.g.~\cite{CCH} for five of them).
+Our definition of asphericity coincides with the one in~\cite{Gersten87}, p.~31 (in which asphericity is termed ``every spherical diagram is diagrammatically reducible'').
+It is thus stronger than the one(s) in~\cite{LS}, the main difference being that we mark a starting point on the \tempgras{boundary} of each tile (see the discussion in~\cite{Gersten87}).
+In particular, with our (and \cite{Gersten87}'s, contra~\cite{LS}) convention, a presentation such as $\presgroup{S}{w^n=1}$ (with $n\geq 2$) is not aspherical: no relator can be a proper power.
+With this convention, asphericity of a presentation implies asphericity of the Cayley $2$-complex (\cite{Gersten87}, p.~32), hence (by Hurewicz' Theorem) cohomological dimension at most $2$ and hence (\cite{B}, p.~187) torsion-freeness.

-\begin{dem}[ of the theorem] Let $\Gamma$ be a reduced labelled graph. $\Gamma$ defines a presentation $R$ by taking all the words read along its cycles.
-The group presented by $\presgroup{S}{R}$ will be the same if we take not all cycles but only a generating set of cycles.
+\begin{dem}[ of the theorem] Let $\Gamma$ be a reduced labelled graph.
+The group under consideration is defined by the presentation $\presgroup{S}{R}$ where $R$ is the set of all words read along cycles of $\Gamma$.
+However, taking all words is not necessary: the group presented by $\presgroup{S}{R}$ will be the same if we take not all cycles but only a generating set of cycles.

-Note that the assumption on doublets implies that no two distinct cycles of $\Gamma$ bear the same word.
-We will implicitly use this fact below for unicity of lifts to $\Gamma$.

 The fundamental group of the graph $\Gamma$ is a free group.
 Let $\mathcal{C}$ be a finite generating set of $\pi_1(\Gamma)$ (maybe not standard).
 Let $R$ be the set of words read on the cycles in $\mathcal{C}$.